adbar/trafilatura/docs/index.rst

 -------------

 *Trafilatura*: `Italian word <https://en.wiktionary.org/wiki/trafilatura>`_ for `wire drawing <https://en.wikipedia.org/wiki/Wire_drawing>`_.

+In order to gather web documents it can be useful to download the portions of a website programmatically, here is `how to use sitemaps to crawl websites <http://adrien.barbaresi.eu/blog/using-sitemaps-crawl-websites.html>`_.

 Tutorial video in German by Simon Meier-Vieracker: `Content von Webseiten laden mit Trafilatura <https://www.youtube.com/watch?v=9RPrVE0hHgI>`_.